-Rachel has performed numerous concertos by Beethoven, Chopin, Turina, Liszt, Cesar Franck, Litollf and Rachmaninoff with the National Symphony Orchestra of Ireland, the RTE Concert Orchestra, the Irish Chamber Orchestra and the Czech Republic’s West Bohemian Orchestra.
-She opened the International Chopin Festival in Marienbad in the Czech Republic with a Performance of Chopin’s Piano Concerto No. 1 in E-Minor.
-She has appeared at the Royal Festival Hall in London, Bantry House in Cork, the Galway and Wexford Arts Festivals, the Hugh Lane Gallery and numerous other Arts venues throughout Ireland.
-Performances abroad include recitals in Japan, Italy, the Netherlands, Norway, Austria and Great Britain.
+Rachel has performed numerous concertos by Beethoven, Chopin, Turina, Liszt, Cesar Franck, Mozart, Finzi, Prokovief, Litollf, Rimsky Korsakov and Rachmaninoff with the National Symphony Orchestra of Ireland, the RTE Concert Orchestra, the Irish Chamber Orchestra and the Czech Republic’s West Bohemian Orchestra.
+She has worked with conductors such as Kasper De Roo, Armin Jordan, Proinnseas O’Duinn, Fergus Sheil, Colman Pearce, David Lloyd Jones and Radomil Eliska.
+She opened the International Chopin Festival in Marienbad in the Czech Republic with a performance of Chopin’s Piano Concerto No. 1 in E minor.
+She has appeared at the Royal Festival Hall in London, Bantry House in Cork, the Galway and Wexford Arts Festivals, the Hugh Lane Gallery, the Model Theatre Sligo and numerous other arts venues throughout Ireland.
+Performances abroad include recitals in Japan, Italy, the Netherlands, Norway, Austria and the UK.

 Radio, TV & Film

-As a well-known Irish accompanist, she has also worked with many of Ireland’s leading classical musicians in concerts, competitions, live radio and television broadcasts.
+As a well-known Irish accompanist, she has also worked with many of Ireland’s leading classical singers such as Cara O’Sullivan, Sylvia O’Brien and Elizabeth Woods in concerts, competitions, live radio and television broadcasts.
 She has also worked as répétiteur on productions of Madame Butterfly and La Boheme with Lyric Opera and Opera Ireland.
 Rachel has given many radio broadcasts and appeared on television in Ireland and abroad.
 She appeared as the film pianist for the acclaimed BBC film ‘Loving Miss Hatto’.